Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: The Orbifold Topological Model (OTM)

 \subsection{OTM beyond quasi-spherical NCs}

-Although spherical NCs have been made\cite{ZhouHuo2018}, see Fig.~\ref{fig:spherical}, the NC cores in assembly experiments have the shape of a polyhedra consisting of vertices, edges, and faces.
+Although spherical NCs have been made\cite{ZhouHuo2018}, see Fig.~\ref{fig:spherical}, the NC cores used in assembly experiments are not spherical. \resp{A rigorous theory describing shape within OTM remains to be developed, but there are a number of general statements that can be made, which are quantitatively tested in cubic NCs.
+A general NC} has the shape of a polyhedra consisting of vertices, edges, and faces.
 The faces have the shape of a polygon.
 Generally, not all polygons that define the faces have the same size or shape, but I will consider $H$ the characteristic size of the largest polygon.
 The relevant parameter is

 Then there are three situations, depicted in Fig.~\ref{fig:brush}